appt-org/appt-website/src/data/code-samples/en/accessibility-label/net-maui.md

 **Note**: `SemanticProperties.Description` will supersede the value of `AutomationProperties.IsInAccessibleTree`.

-In the sample below, the text from `SemanticProperties.Description` will be spoken despite of the value of `AutomationProperties.IsInAccessibleTree`.
+In the sample below, the text from `SemanticProperties.Description` will be spoken regardless of the value of `AutomationProperties.IsInAccessibleTree`.

 ```xml
 <Label